-The last thing we ever want is for our senior pups to suffer, so let’s take a look at some options for pain relief for dogs with arthritis.
+The last thing we ever want is for our senior pups to suffer, so let’s take a look at some options for arthritis pain relief for dogs.

 **UPDATED November 3, 2018**

 We’re going to be discussing medication in this article, but if you prefer a more natural approach my article “How to Treat Arthritis Pain in Dogs Naturally” will be of interest.
 It doesn’t necessarily have to be one or the other, as often a combination of the two may yield the best results.

 NSAIDs (non-steroidal anti-inflammatories)